 Fall and Spring term internship applications will be accepted on a rolling basis.
-Summer term applications are accepted now through March 1st, 2017.
+The deadline for Summer term applications has past.
 If you have questions, please feel free to reach out to Erin McMenamin (Erin.McMenamin@mail.house.gov).

 In my Washington, D.C. office, internships run throughout the fall, spring and summer terms.
 Although all internships are unpaid, students gain invaluable work experience.
 The hours are flexible to accommodate students' hectic course schedules, but generally are 9 AM to 5 PM.